The Winterized Spa - How to Close a Hot Tub for Winter

 If you think you'll use the spa occasionally, even if it's only a few times per month, I would suggest that you keep it open.
 But, if no one is using it, or worse - maintaining it.
 You may want to winterize the spa.

 For many spa owners, it's the fear of extended power outages that will warrant emptying the spa.
 Heated and covered, a hot spa should be able to resist freeze damage for 24 hours, but beyond that you could face expensive repairs to plumbing and equipment.

 How to Winterize an Above Ground Spa or Hot Tub in 4 Steps

 1. Clean the Spa Filter and Pipe

 Remove the spa filter cartridge, and clean it thoroughly with spa filter cleaner like Filter Fresh, and allow it to dry for winter storage.
 Next, apply a spa purge product like Jet Clean, to clean biofilm and bacteria from the pipes, which will continue to grow in the moist interior of your pipes, unless cleaned before you drain the spa.
-Don't skip this step, or you may have funk and gunk in your pipes when you start up the spa again.
+Don't skip this step, or you may have gunk in your pipes when you start up the spa again.

 2. Drain the Spa or Hot Tub Completely